zywangEcho/zywangEcho.github.io/_pages/about.md

 # 🎖 News
-- *2026.03*, One first-authored paper accepted by RA-L!
+- *2026.03*, One first-authored paper has been accepted by RA-L!
 - *2025.07*, Our team won the 3rd place in the Scenario generation track of the Third Onsite Autonomous Driving Algorithm Challenge. [\[Link\]](https://tops.tongji.edu.cn/info/1002/2363.htm)
 - *2024.11*, I won the National Scholarship for Graduate Students.
 - *2024.05*, Our team secured the 2nd place and innovation solution (Honorable Mention) in the track 4: Robust Depth Estimation of Robodrive Challenge. \| [\[report\]](https://robodrive-24.github.io/track4_buaa_trans.pdf) \|  [\[video\]](https://www.bilibili.com/video/BV11H4y1M7mp/?spm_id_from=333.337.search-card.all.click&vd_source=b8af9686fdf35815464746b215fc26e5)